 - Adding a five-minute “halftime” where everyone is free to dig into the stack to check for urgent missed calls or messages.

-- Try playing The Stack during family movie night.
+- Try playing The Stack during a family movie night.
 Winner picks what you watch next time.

 - Stretch the game out over the course of a few weeks or even months.
 The person with the most total wins gets to select the destination of the next family vacation.

-Okay, now maybe stop reading this on your phone, and get back to dinner.
+Okay, now maybe stop reading this on your phone, and get back to regularly scheduled life.